ebrahiemfrancis741/foundations-landing-page/README.md

-This is an implementation of a landing page design from The Odin Prject.
+This is an implementation of a landing page design from The Odin Project.